grip-on-software/data-gathering/README.md

 Inspect the `settings.cfg.example` and `credentials.cfg.example` files.
 Both files have sections, option names and values, and dollar signs indicate values that should be filled in.
-For Docker builds, the dollar signs are environment variables (passed with `-e`) that are filled in when starting the instance, as explained in the Docker section.
+You can do this by copying the file to the name without `.example` at the end and editing it.
+For Docker builds, the dollar signs indicate environment variables (passed with `-e`) that are filled in when starting the instance, as explained in the [Docker](#docker) section.
 Many configuration values can also be supplied through arguments to the relevant pipeline scripts as shown in their `--help` output.

+Some options may have their value set to a falsy value ('false', 'no', '-' or the empty string) to disable a certain feature or to indicate that the setting is not used in this environment.

 - jira (used by `jira_to_json.py`): JIRA access settings.
   - `server` (`$JIRA_SERVER`): Base URL of the JIRA server used by the